There is nothing better than working for yourself knowing that your efforts are creating your future.

-I just didn’t understand at that point in my life that sometimes events are out of our control and these events can change our lives for better or worse regardless of how hard we work.
+The problem was that I didn’t understand at that point in my life that sometimes events are out of our control and these events can change our lives for better or worse regardless of how hard we work.

-However, just a few weeks into the new year a routine doctors visit for a sore neck exposed a major health issue.
-I was diagnosed with lymphoma and the diagnosis changed everything!
+At the beginning of 2003 a routine doctors visit exposed a major health issue.
+I was diagnosed with lymphoma and that diagnosis changed everything!

 Banks don’t lend people money that need it.

-Luckily, I didn’t need to sell my house while I battled a disease that threatened to kill me.
-I was humbled to have my friends and family sacrificing their income and helping me get by.
-Without them, who knows what could have happened to me.
+Luckily, I didn’t need to sell my house but my family and I struggled.
+We were humbled to have our friends and family sacrificing their income to help us get by.
+Without them, who knows what could have happened to us.

 However, this time in my life wasn’t easy.
-All the wealth I created for myself over the previous 10 years was gone and I was pissed at myself for putting myself in a position that could have destroyed me.
+All the wealth I created for myself over the previous 10 years was gone and I was pissed at myself for putting myself and my family in such a precarious position.

 Because things went so bad in a hurry for me, I started questioning everything I thought I knew.